Sam Patten

+W. Samuel Patten is an American political consultant, lobbyist and author.
+Initially starting his career in Maine, he would go on to advise high-profile political figures worldwide.

-W. Samuel Patten is an American political consultant and lobbyist who received international attention in spring 2018 in relation to the Special Counsel investigation led by former FBI director Robert Mueller.
-This was due to Patten's relationship with Konstantin Kilimnik, a subject of the investigation.
-In summer 2018, attention intensified due to Patten's emergence as a subject of the investigation in his own right, followed by his guilty plea, after being charged in August 2018 with violating the Foreign Agents Registration Act for failing to register as a foreign agent with the Justice Department when he represented the Opposition Bloc, a Ukrainian political party, from 2014 through 2018.
+He received particular international attention in 2018 in relation to the Special Counsel investigation led by former FBI director Robert Mueller.
+He ultimately took a plea deal and was sentenced for failing to register as a foreign agent with the Justice Department when he represented the Opposition Bloc, a Ukrainian political party, from 2014 through 2018.

 Early life and family

-Patten's father is Bill Patten Jr., whose mother was the Washington, D.C., socialite Susan Mary Alsop; Patten Jr.'s father was later alleged to have been the British politician Duff Cooper, with whom his mother had an affair while married to her first husband Bill Patten.
-Patten Jr. moved to Maine, where he published a small-town weekly newspaper in Camden and became a prison minister.
+Patten was born, raised and currently resides in Maine.
+His father is Bill Patten Jr., whose mother was the Washington, D.C. socialite Susan Mary Alsop and whose father was later alleged to have been the British politician Duff Cooper, with whom his mother had an affair.
+His father published a small-town weekly newspaper in Camden, Maine and became a prison minister.